 Expert Miguel Toribio-Mateas says

-We used to think that what happened in the gut stayed in the gut, but scientific evidence seems to be confirming the exact opposite.
-My advice on neurotransmitters and managing them from the gut up is to eat a variety of different foods, cooked in different ways, so as to feed into the diversity that is required by your gut ecosystem.
+We used to think that what happened in the gut stayed in the gut and, in many respects, scientific evidence seems to be confirming the exact opposite.
+It’s difficult to provide general advice on neurotransmitters and you go about managing them from the gut up because they all behave in different ways.
+But you can’t go wrong eating a variety of different foods, cooked in different ways, so as to feed into the diversity that is required by your gut ecosystem.